jonboland/oldfolder/README.rst

                   oldest_file.jpg
                   old_file_2.txt

-You read more about the program in towards the end of this article about `shutil <https://blog.finxter.com/python-shutil-high-level-file-operations-demystified/>`_.
+You read more about the program towards the end of this `shutil article <https://blog.finxter.com/python-shutil-high-level-file-operations-demystified/>`_.